Twenty-first Century, An Apostolic Century

 Wagner concludes, “I have found, however, that the leaders of these apostolic schools do have a deep desire for mutual accountability with peer institutions.”

 The Apostles Theological Seminary offers two distinct kinds of courses.
-First, ATS offers online, directed-studies courses, overseen by anointed and proven apostles, prophets, evangelists, pastors and teachers.
-Because these courses are available online a student is able to work from the comfort and convenience of their own home or office.
+First, ATS offers our online Master’s and Doctoral courses and directed studies, that are overseen by anointed and seasoned apostles, prophets, evangelists, pastors and teachers.
+Because these courses are available online our students are able to work from the comfort and convenience of their own home or office.

-Second, ATS is in the process of developing correspondence courses for all of our core courses.
-These courses will be made available where internet service is unreliable or too expensive making it difficult for students to participate online.
+Second, ATS is also in the process of developing the correspondence courses for some of our strategic courses.
+These core courses will be made available for use by apostles and apostolic companies in their Schools of Ministry and also by pastors and local church leaders in their Bible Schools and discipleship training programs where internet service is unreliable or too expensive making it difficult for students to participate online.

 Intensives and Seminar Courses

-In addition to the online directed-studies and correspondence courses described above, the Apostles Theological Seminary offers intensives for Masters and Doctorate level students.
-These three to five day intensive study opportunities are highly customized events that are offered in a variety of geographic locations as deemed strategic and needful by the Academic Dean and the faculty overseer throughout the graduate students program.
+In addition to the online directed-studies and correspondence courses described above, the Apostles Theological Seminary offers special intensives for Master’s and Doctor’s level students.
+These three to five-day intensive study opportunities are highly customized events that are offered either online or in a variety of geographic locations as deemed strategic by the ATS Chancellor, President, and faculty overseers.
 The purpose of these intensives is to provide special opportunities for graduate students to meet with senior faculty members, specially selected guest professors, and other graduate students to review and discuss graduate papers and projects as well as to engage in dialogue about strategically important subjects.
 Special certified events and conferences may also be recognized for credit.

-Also in partnership with the Ern Baxter Institute the Apostles Theological Seminary offers seminars dealing with Christ's Kingdom, the restoration and apostolic reformation of the Lord's Church, and other strategic subjects.
-These seminars are offered in various cities and regions throughout the world, are posted on the seminary web page, and made available to ATS students in those locations.
+Also, in partnership with the George Kouri Institute of Apostolic and Prophetic Studies (see link at the bottom of the Home page) and AWC's International School of Ministry the Apostles Theological Seminary offers special seminars dealing with Christ's Kingdom and apostolic reformation of the Lord's Church, and other strategic subjects.
+These seminars are offered either online or in strategic locations throughout the world.

-The Apostles Theological Seminary is a global apostolic mission.
-In March of 2003, while returning from 18 months of ministry in Kenya, the Lord instructed our Chancellor George E. Kouri to build Him a leadership training engine for the 21st Century.
-As a result of this apostolic mandate, one of our goals has been to offer our outstanding degree programs and challenging courses for an affordable tuition to anyone desiring to equip themselves to serve Christ, His Kingdom, and His Church.
+The Apostles Theological Seminary is part of a “global leadership training engine.”
+In March of 2004, while returning from 18 months of ministry in Kenya, the Lord instructed our Chancellor George E. Kouri to "build Me a leadership training engine for the 21st Century".
+As a result of this apostolic mandate, one of our goals has been to offer our outstanding degrees in Apostolic and Prophetic Studies and challenging courses for an affordable tuition to anyone desiring to equip themselves to serve Christ, His Kingdom, and His Church.